danfuzz/samizdat/samizdat-0/README.md

 types and variables are typically listed before functions.
 The following is the usual order for sections:

-* Private code, labeled something "Helper Definitions" &mdash; This is all meant to be scoped totally to the file in which it occurs.
+* Private code, labeled "Private Definitions" &mdash; This is all meant to be scoped totally to the file in which it occurs.
 Functions in this section are most typically listed in bottom-up (def before use) order.